-With oncoplastic techniques we can perform more breast-conserving surgery.
-In 2017, in the Savonlinna district 75% of the breast cancer procedures were performed with a breast conserving technique.
+With plastic surgical skills (so called oncoplastic techniques) we can perform large resections for the cancer breast and remodel the breast back at the same operation.
+In 2017, 75% of the breast cancer procedures were performed with a breast conserving technique in the Savonlinna district.

-By reducing and reshaping large breasts it is possible to successfully operate on relatively big tumours.
-The surgical radicality (clear margins around the tumour) is assessed by radiological and pathological examination after the operation.
+By reducing and reshaping large breasts it is possible to successfully operate on relatively big tumor.
+The surgical radicality (clear margins around a tumor) is assessed by radiological and pathological examination after the operation.

-A breast removal (mastectomy) is necessary, when a tumour in the breast is very large in proportion to the breast size or it is multilocular.
+A breast removal (mastectomy) is necessary, when the tumor in the breast is very large in proportion to the breast size or it is multilocular.
 Carriers of the breast cancer gene defect will also go through mastectomy.

 Axillary status is established by sentinel node examination

-Lymph fluid drains from the breast tumour area to the axilla (armpit).
-The first lymph nodes in the lymph vessels are called sentinel nodes.
+Lymph fluid drains from the breast tumor area to the axilla (armpit).
+The first lymph nodes in the lymph duct routes stops and eat cancer cells and they are called sentinel nodes.
 They are marked with isotope mapping by injecting technetium isotope into the breast tissues before the operation.
 The isotope is then detected during the operation using a gamma detector.

 The sentinel nodes are removed during the operation.
 When needed, they are sent to a pathologist for a frozen section analysis.
 If the sentinel nodes are healthy, axillary lymph node dissection is not needed.

-The evacuation of the armpit lymph nodes is done if the disease is found in the sentinel nodes.
+The evacuation of the armpit lymph nodes is done if the disease is widely found in the sentinel nodes.
 Prior to the operation, suspected lymph nodes are examined by ultrasound and fine needle biopsy.
-If metastasis are found, the evacuation is performed.
+If the metastasis of lymph node is found, the evacuation is performed.